Parasail-Health/Parasail-Policies/source/sections/roles_policy.md

 2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.

-3. The training session focuses on, but is not limited to, the following subjects defined in Parasail ‘s security policies and procedures:
+3. The training session focuses on, but is not limited to, the following subjects defined in Parasail 's security policies and procedures:
 	1. HIPAA Privacy, Security, and Breach notification rules;
 	2. HITRUST Common Security Framework;
 	3. NIST Security Rules;
 	4. Risk Management procedures and documentation;
 	5. Auditing.
 Parasail may monitor access and activities of all users;
 	6. Workstations may only be used to perform assigned job responsibilities;
-	7. Users may not download software onto Parasail’s workstations and/or systems without prior approval from the Security Officer;
+	7. Users may not download software onto Parasail's workstations and/or systems without prior approval from the Security Officer;
 	8. Users are required to report malicious software to the Security Officer immediately;
-	9. Users are required to report unauthorized attempts, uses of, and theft of Parasail’s systems and/or workstations;
+	9. Users are required to report unauthorized attempts, uses of, and theft of Parasail's systems and/or workstations;
 	10. Users are required to report unauthorized access to facilities
 	11. Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation;
 	12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Parasail Customer;
-	13. Users are required to understand their role in Parasail’s contingency plan;
+	13. Users are required to understand their role in Parasail's contingency plan;
 	14. Users may not share their user names nor passwords with anyone;
 	15. Requirements for users to create and change passwords;
-	16. Users must set all applications that contain or transmit ePHI to automatically log off after “X” minutes of inactivity;
+	16. Users must set all applications that contain or transmit ePHI to automatically log off after 'X' minutes of inactivity;
 	17. Supervisors are required to report terminations of workforce members and other outside users;
 	18. Supervisors are required to report a change in a users title, role, department, and/or location;
 	19. Procedures to backup ePHI;